 |On the collarbone||This is the most commonly purchased length.
 It will look flattering on most women and work well with most outfits which suit wearing a necklace.
 If the necklace has a pendant which forms a V-type shape then it's likely to look great with a v-neck, surplice or sweetheart neckline.|

 |Matinee||Between the collarbone and the bust||Also looks good with a wide array of outfits, including for business or casual wear.
 You'll find this length will work especially well over collared shirts and also higher necklines.
 If you are tall or have a larger neck try this length as your go-to size rather than the standard (princess) length.|

 |Opera||On the bust or several centimetres below||This length works really well for most high necklines - including turtle necks and boat necks.
 It's also an elegant choice for evening wear.
 Depending on the length and your build you may also be able to wear an opera length wrapped around your neck more than once to form a double stranded collar or choker.|

-|No necklace||N/A||Generally speaking if you are wearing a very low plunge neckline or a high halter neck, you'll probably find that you're best off wearing larger eye-catching earrings and rings rather than a necklace.|
+|No necklace||N/A||Generally speaking if you are wearing a very low plunge neckline or a high halter neck, you may find that you're best off wearing larger statement earrings and cocktail rings rather than a necklace.|

 In our online jewellery shop we have: silver necklaces, gold necklaces, necklaces with pendants, chain necklaces, beaded necklaces, layering necklaces, locket necklace designs, and birthstone necklaces.